 ** Borrowers with graduate school debt will take 25 years, while those with undergrad only can qualify after 20 years.

 Dealing with federal student loans for over 20 years is a very long time.
-This type of forgiveness is far from a quick-fix, but it does provide a light at the end of the tunnel for borrowers living on a smaller income and dealing with larger amounts of federal student debt.
+This type of forgiveness is far from a quick-fix, but it does provide a light at the end of the tunnel for borrowers living on a smaller income and dealing with more massive amounts of federal student debt.

 Outside of the long wait for forgiveness, the other major downside is that the forgiven debt can result in a huge tax bill from the IRS…